 Released 16 May 1983

 A big drum spectacle heralds the coming of Nicko McBrain, as well as the dawn of a new era in Iron Maiden’s career and sound.
-After two similar-sounding albums recorded in London’s Battery Studios, the band and producer Martin Birch relocated to the sunny Bahamas’ Compass Point for the production of the first Maiden album featuring the classic line-up of Harris-Murray-Smith-Dickinson-McBrain.
+After two similar-sounding albums recorded in London’s Battery Studios, the band and producer Martin Birch relocated to the sunny Bahamas’ Compass Point Studios for the production of the first Maiden album featuring the classic line-up of bassist Steve Harris, guitarists Dave Murray and Adrian Smith, singer Bruce Dickinson, and new drummer McBrain.

 And despite critics often hailing the previous record, The Number Of The Beast, as the definitive Iron Maiden album, this writer regards Piece Of Mind as the album where Maiden truly found their feet and put forth a powerful claim for timeless rock royalty.